murphye/envoy-sidecar-perf-istio/README.md

 ## 4) [Demo #1 (Poor Sidecar Performance with Naive Performance Testing)](DEMO_1.md)

+This demo shows how the Envoy sidecar can severely impact the performance of an application, especially when naive performance testing is applied where the numbers are skewed further.

 ## 5) [Demo #2 (Achieving Low Latency at 10K RPS)](DEMO_2.md)

+This demo shows how the Envoy sidecar does not severely impact performance when the application is properly deployed and scaled.
+Load testing is done in accordance with Performance Requirements #1.

 ## 6) [Demo #3 (Achieving 28K RPS in a Constrained Cluster)](DEMO_3.md)

+This demo shows how the Envoy sidecar does not severely impact performance when the application scaled to the point of nearly saturating the cluster for CPU and memory usage.
+Load testing is done in accordance with Performance Requirements #2.

 ## 7) [Recommendations and Best Practices](RECOMMENDATIONS.md)

+Understand the basics for how to deploy and scale your application when taking into account an Envoy sidecar deployed with your application.